redcowe/Kiroku-kun/README.md

 # Kiroku-kun
-A discord bot that keeps track of user watched videos.
+A discord bot that keeps track of user watched videos with commands.